-Selendy & Gay is committed to providing top-tier representation to non-profit and not-for-profit organizations.
+Selendy Gay Elsberg is committed to providing top-tier representation to non-profit and not-for-profit organizations.
 Our partners have extensive expertise representing non-profits and non-for-profits, and make it a priority to understand and respect for the missions, complexities, and challenges of the organizations we represent.
 Our partners have represented non-profits and not-for-profits in both public and private venues, gaining successful results through a high level of attention and nuanced understanding of our clients’ needs.

 Our representative engagements include: